dortania/OpenCore-Install-Guide/post-install/iservices.md

 ## Customer Code error

-Welp mate, you've done it. you blackmailed your AppleID.
+Welp mate, you've done it.
+You blackmailed your AppleID.
 The fix is simple but not pretty, **you MUST call Apple**.
 Otherwise, there is no proceeding besides using a new account, adding a payment card before calling can help legitimise the account so it doesn't seem as much like a bot.

 ![](https://i.imgur.com/ypDy99L.png)